Kareem Abdul-Jabbar: Personal life

 Abdul-Jabbar met Habiba Abdul-Jabbar (born Janice Brown) at a Lakers game during his senior year at UCLA.
-They eventually married and together had three children: daughters Habiba and Sultana and son Kareem Jr., who played basketball at Western Kentucky after attending Valparaiso.
+They married in 1971, and together had three children: daughters Habiba and Sultana and son Kareem Jr., who played basketball at Western Kentucky after attending Valparaiso.
 Abdul-Jabbar and Janice divorced in 1978.
 He has another son, Amir, with Cheryl Pistono.
 Another son, Adam, made an appearance on the TV sitcom Full House with him.

 In 1983, Abdul-Jabbar's house burned down.
 Many of his belongings, including his beloved jazz LP collection of about 3,000 albums, were destroyed.
 Many Lakers fans sent and brought him albums, which he found uplifting.

 In 2016, Abdul-Jabbar performed a tribute to friend Muhammad Ali along with Chance the Rapper.